 - 510 BC–500 BC

-- terracotta, black-figure technique with touches of red and white
+- terracotta, decorated in the black-figure technique with touches of paint

 - H. 34.9 cm (13 3/4 in.)